fjossinet/RNArtistCore/README.md

 The parameters are:
 * **file** or **path** (mandatory): the file property defines the absolute path of a single input file.
 The path property defines the absolute path of a folder containing input files.
-* **name**: if the file contains several molecular chains, this parameter allows to precise the one you want.
-If no name is provided, all the molecular chains will be processed.
+* **name**: if the file contains several rnas, this parameter allows to precise the one you want to use.
+If no name is provided, all rnas will be processed.
+Concerning the Stockholm format, you can use the name "consensus" to plot the consensus structure.

 ```kotlin
 rnartist {